VietnamOfficial Name: Socialist Republic of Vietnam

 For up to date information on Vietnam Customs information, please visit the Vietnam Customs website.

 Speech: The Government of Vietnam maintains strict control over all forms of political speech, particularly dissent.
-Persons -- both Vietnamese and visiting foreigners -- engaging in public actions that the Government of Vietnam determines to be political in nature are subject to arrest and detention.
+Persons -- both Vietnamese and foreign citizens -- engaging in public actions that the Government of Vietnam determines to be political in nature are subject to arrest and detention.
 Even your private conversations can lead to legal actions.
 U.S. citizens have been detained and arrested for political activities (including criticizing the government or its domestic/foreign policies or advocating alternatives to Communist Party rule), possession of political material, and non-sanctioned religious activities (including proselytizing).
 U.S. citizens whose stated purpose of travel was tourism but who engaged in religious proselytizing have had religious materials confiscated and have been expelled from Vietnam.
 Sponsors of small, informal religious gatherings, such as Bible-study groups in hotel rooms, have been detained, fined, and expelled, although these outcomes have become less common because of improvements to religious freedom.

-Association with Groups: Persons whom the Government of Vietnam perceives to be associated with dissident political groups may be denied entry to Vietnam or prevented from departing Vietnam after a visit.
+Association With Groups: Persons whom the Government of Vietnam perceives to be associated with dissident political groups may be denied entry to Vietnam or prevented from departing Vietnam after a visit.
 In a number of cases, Vietnamese officials have confiscated the plane tickets and personal property of such individuals, who were then forced to spend extended periods in Vietnam at their own expense while they underwent extensive police interrogation.
 In addition, Vietnamese security personnel may place foreign visitors under surveillance.
 Vietnamese officials may monitor your hotel room, telephone conversations, fax transmissions, and e-mail and may search your personal possessions in your hotel room.

 Photography: Taking photographs of anything that could be perceived as being of military or security interest may result in problems such as being questioned by authorities, being assessed a fine, and your travel being delayed for several days.
 You should be cautious when traveling near military bases and avoid photographing in these areas.

 Property: Foreigners are generally not allowed to purchase real estate in Vietnam.
 Vietnamese laws governing real estate differ substantially from those in the United States.
 Therefore, you may wish to consult with competent legal counsel before entering into any transaction.
 You should also exercise extreme caution if entering into any transaction through a third party.
+See above regarding the changes in Vietnamese nationality law which may affect U.S. citizens residing in Vietnam who also hold Vietnamese citizenship.

 Disputes: The Vietnamese government has occasionally seized the passports and blocked the departure of foreigners involved in commercial disputes.
 U.S. citizens whose passports have been seized by Vietnamese authorities should contact the Embassy or Consulate General for assistance.